nora75/markdowntable/README.md

 + TableMake

-    This command makes empty table.
+    Make empty table.
     You can set how many rows and columns.
-    This command adjust indents automatically.
+    In visual-mode, delete selected a
+    In visual-mode.delete select area and make empty table.

     How to use: